soudev/knowledge.mine/stuff/nodejs.md

   * [node.js | hashids](http://www.hashids.org/node-js/) - Generate short hashes from numbers (like YouTube and Bitly).

+    * [[GitHub] ivanakimov / hashids.node.js](https://github.com/ivanakimov/hashids.node.js) - A small Node.js class to generate YouTube-like hashids from one or many numbers.
+Use hashids when you do not want to expose your database ids to the user

 --

 * [[GitHub] dylang / shortid](https://github.com/dylang/shortid) - Short id generator.
 Url-friendly.
 Non-predictable.
 Cluster-compatible.